-So, I’m walking up 3rd Avenue with an Ann Taylor bag swinging from my elbow when my phone chimes.
+So, I’m walking up 3rd Avenue with an Ann Taylor bag on my elbow when my phone goes off.
 There’s a new email from my dream tattoo artist, Young Bae.
 She’s not available for three months because she’s shooting a tv show.
 I sigh, think about hailing a cab because it’s humid as dog breath out here, but end up walking.
 I need the exercise.

 When I get home, I order groceries delivered to my door and takeout gluten-free pizza to tide me over.
 I’m feeling good because I finally have both the right health insurance and the right doctors, and for the first time in five years, I’m getting better instead of worse.
 My biggest stressor is anxiety about my novel.
 My fourth novel.

-When I sit down to write the week’s blog post, I get punched in the face with a left hook of surreality.
+When I sit down to write the week’s blog post, I get a left hook of surreality to the face.

 But then I shrug.
 Same me.
 Different circumstances.